bilalazh/New-Tab-Custom-Page/README.md

 - Type `theme` theme in command bar to change the theme

+## Add more command here that are the websites you can open here

 ## Themes <a name = "theme"></a>
 - [Gruvbox](https://github.com/morhetz/gruvbox) and [Everforest](https://github.com/sainnhe/everforest) inspired theme , That uses colors from gruvbx but over all gives everforest kind of green vibe